ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 {% include figure.html url="/assets/images/diagrams/instant_rollback.png" description="Fig 4: Instantaneous Rollback" %}

-We've determine on which side of the code swap our migration needs to run. `S0 -> S1` is shown as taking a certain amount of time.
+We've determined on which side of the code swap our migration needs to run. `S0 -> S1` is shown as taking a certain amount of time.
 During this period, we can't be sure in which state (`S0` or `S1`) our database is in, but we know that `V0` is compatible either way.
 Do we have to worry about what state in-between `S0` and `S1`?
 It depends.
 The [Rails documentation](https://guides.rubyonrails.org/active_record_migrations.html#migration-overview) states:

 > On databases that support transactions with statements that change the schema, migrations are wrapped in a transaction.
 If the database does not support this then when a migration fails the parts of it that succeeded will not be rolled back.
 You will have to rollback the changes that were made by hand.